PONTE VEDRA LAGOON COURSE (904-285-5200)

 Great Hotels.
 36 holes of championship golf are complimented by 15 tennis courts, four pools, a sandy beach, four restaurants and 3 lounges, a 10,000 square foot luxury spa

 (with over 100 services available) and one of the most expansive health clubs on the East Coast - two stories and over 8,000 square feet.
-Click here to view the Two Guys Who Golf
+Click here for a link to the Ponte Vedra web site.

 Golf History at Ponte Vedra